la2050/archive/_projects/2016/arts-connect.md

   in English and Language Arts and Math","Student education pipeline","Suspension and expulsion rates","Truancy rates in elementary and middle schools"]
+project_proposal_impact:
+  - College matriculation rates
+  - District-wide graduation rates
+  - Proficiency in English and Language Arts and Math
+  - Student education pipeline
+  - Suspension and expulsion rates
+  - Truancy rates in elementary and middle schools
+project_proposal_description: >-
+  Arts Connect displays the real-life achievement of well-respected and highly regarded individuals, both historical and contemporary, through a digital multi-media format specifically to enhance student learning experiences.
+The format follows learning mandates and promotes the broad-ranging potential in all children.
+This is a complimentary learning management system that offers real world examples and the cosmopolitan language of Art in all its forms as an all-important tool for joyful learning
+project_areas:
+  - County of Los Angeles
+  - City of Los Angeles
+  - LAUSD
 project_proposal_best_place: >-
   Around the world Los Angeles epitomizes glamour and is regarded as the international epicenter of creative industry and its foremost hub for